cscorley/swindle/README.md

     * If given an array, will set the second item of that array to item (does not modify the rest of the array).
 * `array(*args)`
-    * Create an array (a Python list) out off the arguments.
+    * Create an array (a Python list) out of the arguments.
 * `get_item(l position)`
     * Return the item at position in l.
     * Provides O(1) access on arrays, and O(n) on cons lists.